FinalCarnage942/FinalCarnage942/README.md

 ## 🧩 What I Work With
 Here’s a peek at the stuff I like to mess around with:

 - 💥 Effects, particles & crazy attributes
-- 🪄 Custom models & block data
 - 🧩 Packets & event handling
 - 🧱 Anything that makes Minecraft *feel different*